icinganalysis/icinganalysis.github.io/content/Carburetor and Induction Systems.md

 can be reduced during precipitation and the air temperature raised high enough to be effective during severe icing conditions.
-The ideal induction system requires none of these, and work is being done in in hopes of reaching this goal.
+The ideal induction system requires none of these, and work is being done in hopes of reaching this goal.
 The research program was initiated by the Special Subcommittee on Induction Systems De-Icing of the NACA.
 The project was setup at the Bureau of Standards, as there were well equipped to handle this sort of work.